vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 git push -u origin master
 ```

 It is important to note that `git init` will keep track of all the subdirectories and their files that are in the folder.
 Thus, you don't need to create a git repository for each folder or subdirectory.

-As a best practice, it's suggested to have a git repository for each project and they are separated in folders.
 Git repositories can interfere with each other if they are “nested”: the outer repository will try to version-control the inner repository.
-Therefore, it’s best to create each new Git repository in a separate directory.
+This will lead to errors.

 If we use `ll` or `ls -a` we get a list of all files and directories, and we see that a `.git` folder is now present.
 Git uses this special directory to store all the information about the project like the history of all commits.
 If we ever delete the `.git` sub-directory, we will lose the project’s history.

 Before starting with the next exercise we also want to stress the importance of not uploading data to GitHub.
 It's good practice to have links to data, however not the data itself.
 GitHub is not your next cloud storage instance.